Dentist Job Description: Dentists assess, diagnose and treat problems patients are having with their oral health.

 “When trying to find initial employment in this career, I would recommend working with a dental supply company who specializes in putting new graduates with Dentists looking to hire associates,” London advised.

 “Many people will also assume that you are rich because you are a Dentist, when this is not always the case,” London said.
 “How much a Dentist makes truly depends on how much they want to work.
-Some Dentists barely make $100,000 a year, while others can make upwards to $500,000.”
+Some Dentists barely make $100,000 a year, while others can make upwards of $500,000.”

 Unions, Groups and Associations